SnowEx/snowex_db/docs/database_structure.rst

 * bottom_depth - Total snowpack depth in centimeters
 * comments
 * date - Date data was collected
-* depth - Depth in centimeters in the snowpack that the data was collected
+* depth - Depth in the snowpack that the data was collected (centimeters, negative from the surface)
 * easting - UTM projected coordinate in the east direction in meters
 * elevation - Elevation at the site or acquisition in meters
 * geom - GIS software friendly version of the coordinates of where the data was collected in UTM.